-

 2. Save your tag.
 If you use preview or publish your container the banner will be added to your website.

 Some Google Tags like Google Ads (ads conversion and re marketing), Floodlight and Google Analytics have built-in consent checks.
 You can execute these tags normally like you would.
-(If you currently have our legacy GTM enabled you can disable these triggers)
+Unless you want to block Google tags before consent, in that case follow the steps from 4.1 (If you currently have our legacy GTM enabled you can disable these triggers)

 How to check whether a tag has Built-in consent checks?